0xSero/partisia-docs/sdk-readme.md

 ## Included example contracts

-There are two contracts included in the zip:
+There are four contracts included in the zip as well as three zero knowledge contracts:

 1. An ERC20 token contract located in `contracts/example-token-contract`
 2. A general purpose voting contract located in `contracts/example-voting-contract`
+3. An auction contract that sells ERC20 tokens of one type for another located in `contracts/example-auction-contract`
+4. An NFT contract located in `contracts/example-nft-contract`

+The included zk-contracts are as follows:

+1. A secret voting contract located in `contracts/example-secret-voting`
+2. An average salary contract located in `contracts/example-average-salary`
+3. A second price auction contract located in `contracts/example-second-price-auction`

-Both examples are described in great detail on the main site: https://partisiablockchain.gitlab.io/documentation
+Multiple of the examples are described in great detail on the main site: https://partisiablockchain.gitlab.io/documentation

 ## How to write your own contract